-• Attachment 1: Project Narrative (page limit varies by Funding Level; see below for page limit): Upload as "ProjectNarrative.pdf".
+• Attachment 1: Project Narrative (25-page limit): Upload as "ProjectNarrative.pdf".
 The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
 Inclusion of URLs that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.